cryptonector/ctp/README.md

 # Testing

 A test program is included that hammers the implementation.
-Run it in a loop, with or without valgrind, ASAN (address sanitizer), or other memory checkers, to look for racy bugs.
+Run it in a loop, with or without helgrind, TSAN (thread sanitizer), or other thread race checkers, to look for data races.

 Both implementations perform similarly well on the included test.